alalexandrov/CSharp-Programming/README.md

-My C# exercises and projects from Telerik Academy and UNWE
+My C# homeworks and projects from Telerik Academy and UNWE
 ==================